sneivandt/dotfiles/README.md

 ## Configure

-If you want to ignore some files, create a file .symlinksignore and list those files there.
+If you want to ignore some files, create a file .symlinksignore and list the files there.
 This file should have the same structure as [.symlinks](.symlinks) but without the "g" flags for graphical programs.

 ## Vagrant